Immigrant-DE logoEmigrantDE

 I'm a simple emigrant and I don't like bombs

-On one of those Fridays, the kind I had dreamed of after work—quietly lying around with snacks and watching a series—began some kind of bustle.
-My friend and neighbor, whose windows face the other side of the building, came over and said that there were a lot of police in front of the building and something was happening.
-We started googling information—we found nothing.
+On one of those Fridays that I had dreamed about after work, calmly lying around with treats and watching a TV show, some commotion began.
+My friend and neighbor, whose windows face the other side of the building, came and told me that there were a lot of police in front of the building and that something was happening.
+We started googling information — we found nothing.
 But we kept monitoring, and then, in our building group, a screenshot from Twitter appeared!
-It was the Frankfurt Fire Department's account.
-They reported that right in front of my building a World War II bomb weighing 50 kg had been found.
-The thing is that in Frankfurt there are very many such bombs underground and always, when any construction begins and they dig a trench, they check for their presence.
+It was the Frankfurt fire department's account.
+They were reporting that right in front of my building a World War II bomb weighing 50 kg had been found.
+The thing is, in Frankfurt there are many such bombs underground, and whenever any construction starts and they dig a trench — they check for their presence.
 Cute, right?
-In any case, I sat and waited for them to fly for me by helicopter and evacuate me.
-No one came, and a new tweet appeared.
+Anyway, I sat and waited for them to fly in by helicopter and evacuate me.
+No one flew, and a new tweet appeared.
 In it, the firefighters asked everyone to evacuate by 6 p.m., and it was ten to six.
-Just like that, via Twitter; no sirens, no loudspeakers, no police knocking on the door.
-I gathered my belongings: money, my phone, water, and candies, if anyone suddenly felt unwell.
+Just like that, by tweet; no sirens, no loudspeakers, no police knocking on the door.
+I gathered my belongings: money, my phone, water and candies, in case anyone would feel unwell.
 Passport?
-Why bother...
-Still not believing that this was happening in such a way, I went outside and waited another 15 minutes for my friends to gather.
-For evacuation they designated an exhibition hall nearby, but we went to the center to stroll and have dinner.
-Another tweet promised that from 9 to 11 p.m. the bomb would be defused, but at 11 another tweet appeared: “evacuation is finished, we’re starting!”
+Why...
+Still not believing that this was happening this way, I went outside and waited another 15 minutes for my friends to gather.
+For the evacuation, an exhibition hall nearby was designated, but we went to the center to walk around and have dinner.
+Another tweet promised that from 9 to 11 p.m. there would be bomb defusing, but at 11 another tweet appeared: “evacuation finished, we are starting!”
 My friends and I sat like homeless people in the lobby of the nearest hotel.
-Last time the defusal took nine hours, so we checked the prices for rooms.
-But, fortunately, somewhere around 1 a.m. they removed the red-and-white tape and we were able to return home.
+Last time, the defusing took nine hours, so we checked the room prices.
+But, luckily, somewhere around 1 a.m. they took down the red-and-white tape and we could return home.
 Now I want to say, from the height of my experience: war is awful. #frankfurt #Ordnung